darlean-io/darlean.ts/core/README.md

 ## Use as a client application

 Client applications that may want to interact with Darlean actors may not want the runner to wait until the client application is explicitly stopped.
-They may want the application to stop when their work is ready.
+They may want the application to stop immediately when their work is ready.

-For that, replace the last line with the follwing block:
+For that, replace the last line  `await runner.run()` with the follwing block:

 ```ts
 await runner.start();